AbdelftahZowail/Quickly/README.md

 ## Features

-- **Leads**: Add via web UI or API (email, name, custom data).
+- **Leads**: Create and enroll leads from a campaign page or the campaign API (`POST /api/campaigns/{id}/leads`).
+Standalone lead creation (`POST /api/leads`) is not supported.
 Status tracking: active, unsubscribed, bounced, replied.
-Assign to campaigns on create or later.
+Enroll leads into campaigns during create or later.
 - **Inboxes**: Add sending addresses (email, display name, max emails per day) via the **Inboxes** page or API.
 Support for Resend, SMTP, or Gmail OAuth.
 Campaigns can use multiple inboxes; the queue spreads sends across them by capacity.
 - **Campaigns**: Multiple sequences per campaign; each campaign has one or more inboxes.
 Each sequence: subject (optional = reply in thread), body (text/HTML), wait days after previous.
 Settings: sending days/hours, wait between emails, stop on reply, pause/resume.
 - **Queue**: When a lead joins, all sequence slots are reserved immediately.
 Each slot is assigned to an inbox that has capacity that day (round-robin across campaign inboxes).
 Business-day math and per-inbox daily limits.
 Add leads anytime; changing wait days recalculates pending slots.
 - **Sending**: A scheduled job (runs inside the same process as the server) sends due emails with template substitution (`{{name}}`, `{{email}}`, `{{company}}`, etc.) and threading (empty subject = reply in same thread).
 - **Calendar**: View all sent and scheduled emails across campaigns in one unified timeline with stats.
+Includes validation checks ("Validate Queue") to detect scheduling issues.

 ## Quick Start